 Celebrate the Dream

-Each year, Case Western Reserve University honors Martin Luther King, Jr.—the holiday, the man and the legacy—with a celebration that includes a range of activities including workshops, films, panel discussions and acclaimed speakers.
+Each year, Case Western Reserve University honors Martin Luther King Jr.—the holiday, the man and the legacy—with a celebration that includes a range of activities including workshops, films, panel discussions and acclaimed speakers.
 All members of the university and the community at large are invited to observe King's holiday and recognize his commitment to social justice and global peace.
-The 2018 celebration theme is "The Struggle Continues: The King Legacy and Fight for Justice in Education."

-Nikole Hannah-Jones, New York Times Magazine Staff Writer and 2017 MacArthur Fellow, will headline the 2018 MLK Convocation on Friday, January 19 at 12:45 p.m. in the Kelvin and Eleanor Smith Foundation Ballroom at the Tinkham Veale University Center on the campus of Case Western Reserve University.
+LaToya Ruby Frazier, acclaimed photographer and video artist, will headline the 2019 MLK Convocation on Friday, January 18 at 12:45 p.m. in the Kelvin and Eleanor Smith Foundation Ballroom at the Tinkham Veale University Center on the campus of Case Western Reserve University.
 Limited self-parking is available in Lot S-29 (Campus Center Parking Garage).
 Hourly rates apply.
 View the campus parking map.

-The 2018 MLK Convocation is free and open to the public.
+The 2019 MLK Convocation is free and open to the public.
+Advance registration requested via the form below.
 No tickets will be issued.
 Seating is first-come first-serve.
 Registration is used to help gauge event interest and provide event updates as needed.